exasol/virtual-schema-common-java/doc/deploying_the_virtual_schema_adapter.md

 ```

 See chapter 3.6.4.
 "The synchronous cluster file system BucketFS" in the EXASolution User Manual for more details about BucketFS.

+Check out Exasol's [BucketFS Explorer](https://github.com/exasol/bucketfs-explorer) as an alternative means of uploading your JAR archive.

 ## Deploying JDBC Driver Files